ad-si/cai/readme.md

 - [AI CLI] - Get answers for CLI commands from ChatGPT.
 (TypeScript)
 - [AIChat] - All-in-one chat and copilot CLI for 10+ AI platforms.
 (Rust)
+- [Ell] - CLI tool for LLMs written in Bash.
 - [ja] - CLI / TUI app to work with AI tools.
 (Rust)
 - [llm] - Access large language models from the command-line.
 (Python)
 - [smartcat] - Integrate LLMs in the Unix command ecosystem.
 (Rust)